 Encouraging Aboriginal voices and issues in the media

-The CJF Aboriginal Journalism Fellowships offer two Aboriginal journalists with one to ten years of experience the chance to explore issues of interest to First Nations, Métis or Inuit peoples.
+The CJF Aboriginal Journalism Fellowships are offered to two Aboriginal journalists with one to ten years of experience.

 The award aims to foster better comprehension of Aboriginal issues in Canada’s major media and community outlets.